 Read more about the cold snap on the East Coast here.

 The cold snap and the blizzard have both been very problematic to many towns.
 Duxbury, Marshfield, Braintree, and many more dealt with coastal flooding in the marshes and by the sea.
-The local King Caesar Road suffered heavy flooding, icy sea water reaching up a few feet in the worst of it.
+The local King Caesar Road suffered heavy flooding, icy sea water reaching up to a few feet high in the worst of it.